OfficeDev/office-scripts-docs/docs/resources/samples/combine-worksheets-into-single-workbook.md

 ## Troubleshooting

-- **A resource with the same name or identifier already exists**: This error likely indicates the "Combination.xlsx" workbook already ha a worksheet with the same name.
+- **A resource with the same name or identifier already exists**: This error likely indicates the "Combination.xlsx" workbook already has a worksheet with the same name.
 This will happen if you run the flow multiple times with the same workbooks.
-Create a new workbook to store the combined data each time or use different file names in the "output" folder.
+Create a new workbook each time to store the combined data or use different file names in the "output" folder.
-- **The argument is invalid or missing or has an incorrect format**: This error can mean that the generated  worksheet name doesn't match [Excel's requirements](https://support.microsoft.com/office/rename-a-worksheet-3f1f7148-ee83-404d-8ef0-9ff99fbad1f9).
+- **The argument is invalid or missing or has an incorrect format**: This error can mean that the generated  worksheet name doesn't meet [Excel's requirements](https://support.microsoft.com/office/rename-a-worksheet-3f1f7148-ee83-404d-8ef0-9ff99fbad1f9).
 This is likely because the name is too long.
 One solution is to replace the code in "Add worksheets" that calls `addWorksheet` with something that shortens the string.
+Since the workbook name itself might be too long, add an incrementing number to the end of the worksheet name.

   ```TypeScript
   let worksheetNumber = 1;